hzeller/folve/README.md

 directory -- and the result is split between these two files.

 The buffer size `-b` flag tells folve how much it should attempt to pre-convolve a file if CPU permits.
-The default settings is pretty minimial; you typically want this to be above 1024, in particular if your player reading from the filesystem does not do a good job of pre-buffering itself.
+The default setting is pretty minimial; you typically want this to be at or above 1024, in particular if your player reading from the filesystem does not do a good job of pre-buffering itself.

 ### Misc ###
 To manually switch the configuration from the command line, you can use `wget`